htastan/Machine-Learning-in-Economics/README.md

 ## Textbook

-James, Gareth, D. Witten, T. Hastie, R. Tibshirani (2017), An Introduction to Statistical Learning with Applications in R, Springer.
+James, Gareth, D. Witten, T. Hastie, R. Tibshirani (2021), An Introduction to Statistical Learning with Applications in R, 2nd ed., Springer.

 Electronic version of the the book can be accessed:
 <https://www.statlearning.com/>